Best Software

 What Sales Teams Need from Contract Software

-• Speed - Contracts out the door in minutes
+• Speed - Contracts out the door in minutes, not hours or days

-• CRM integration - Pull data from Salesforce/HubSpot automatically
+• CRM integration - Pull deal data from Salesforce or HubSpot automatically so reps are not retyping information

-• Proposal features - Quotes, pricing tables, product catalogs
+• Proposal features - Quotes, pricing tables, and product catalogs that make documents look professional and complete

-• Tracking - Know when prospects open and read
+• Tracking - Know when prospects open, read, and spend time on specific sections of your documents

 Top Contract Tools for Sales Teams